abhigyan2430/QuoteGenerator/README.md

 This is a simple and responsive Random Quote Generator web application that fetches quotes from the typefit api and displays them on the page.
 Users can generate a new random quote by clicking a button.

 ## Features
-- Fetches random quotes from the GoQuotes API.
+- Fetches random quotes from the typefit API.
 - Displays quotes along with the author's name.
 - Responsive design that looks good on both desktop and mobile devices.